geomachine/Kubernetes-notes/k8s-commands.md

 - `kubectl delete deployment [depl_name]`: Delete a deployment.
 - `kubectl rollout restart deployment [depl_name]`: Get a deployment to restart all pods.
 Will use the latest version of an image if the pod spec has a tag of 'latest'.
 - ` kubectl apply -f .` : Make deployment for all the deployment files in the directory
-- `kubectl delete deployments --all` : delete all deployments
+- `kubectl delete deployments --all` : delete all deployments in default namespace
+- `kubectl delete deployments --all -n <namespace>` : delete all deployments in custom namespace

 ### Managing Services